We support around 12,500 families a year, drawn from a range of multicultural and multi-faith communities across the greater Melbourne region.

 In order to reach our diverse communities, we need to approach them in a variety of ways.
-That might mean meeting face-to-face, through presentations or meetings, via media releases or by utilising online platforms such as social media or our Community Voice Panel.
+That might mean meeting face-to-face, through presentations or meetings, via media releases, social media, or joining our online engagement community Your Say GMCT.

 We work with volunteers and friends groups, employees and employee groups, stakeholders and business partners, local residents, customers and visitors, and continue to expand and strengthen our connections.

 Have your say

 We want to hear from you.
 View our open consultation projects below or have your say on a range of critical topics by joining our online community Your Say GMCT.